 Reference Title Summary Application date of standard Impact on Group financial report Application date for Group AASB 1054 Australian Additional Disclosures This standard is as a consequence of phase 1 of the joint Trans-Tasman Convergence project of the AASB and FRSB.
 This standard, with AASB 2011-1 relocates all Australian specific disclosures from other standards to one place and revises disclosures in the following areas: (a) Compliance with Australian Accounting Standards (b) The statutory basis or reporting framework for financial statements (c) Whether the financial statements are general purpose or special purpose (d) Audit fees (e) Imputation credits 1 July 2011 The group has not yet determined the impact of the amendment, if any.
-1 July 2011 AASB 2010-4 Amendments to Australian Accounting Standards arising from the Annual Improvements Project [AASB 1, AASB 7, AASB 101, AASB 134 and Interpretation 13] Provides guidance to illustrate ho apply disclosure principles in AAS 134 for significant events and transactions.
-Clarifies that an entity will presen analysis of other comprehensive income for each component of ecither in the statement of change equity or in the notes to the financial instruments.
-Provides guidance to illustrate ho apply disclosure principles in AAS 134 for significant events and transactions.
-Clarifies that when the fair value award credits is measured based the value of the awards for which could be redeemed, the amount of discounts or incentives otherwise granted to customers not particip in the award credit scheme, is to taken into account.
+1 July 2011 AASB 2010-4 Amendments to Australian Accounting Standards arising from the Annual Improvements Project [AASB 1, AASB 7, AASB 101, AASB 134 and Interpretation 13] Emphasises the interaction between quantitative and qualitative AASB 7 disclosures and the nature and extent of risks associated with financial instruments.
+Clarifies that an entity will present an analysis of other comprehensive income for each component of equity, either in the statement of changes in equity or in the notes to the financial statements.
+Provides guidance to illustrate how to apply disclosure principles in AASB 134 for significant events and transactions.
+Clarifies that when the fair value of award credits is measured based on the value of the awards for which they could be redeemed, the amount of discounts or incentives otherwise granted to customers not participating in the award credit scheme, is to be taken into account.
 1 January 2011 The group has not yet determined the impact of the amendment, if any.
 1 July 2011 AASB 2010-5 Amendments to Australian Accounting Standards [AASB 1, 3, 4, 5, 101, 107, 112, 118, 119, 121, 132, 133, 134, 137, 139, 140, 1023 & 1038 and Interpretations 112, 115, 127, 132 & 1042] This Standard makes numerous editorial amendments to a range of Australian Accounting Standards and Interpretations, including amendments to reflect changes made to the text of IFRS by the IASB.
 These amendments have no major impact on the requirements of the amended pronouncements.
 1 January 2011 The group has not yet determined the impact of the amendment, if any.
 1 July 2011